mariamhabib/CS250-Data-Structures/Assignments/Lab 04 - STL List/README.md

 For this image, remove **one** color from the image by replacing it with 0.

-Remember that the colors come in groups of 3, so you can use a counter and the modulus operator to set each 3rd item to output "0" instead of the actual color.
+Remember that the colors come in groups of 3, so you can use a counter and the modulus operator to set each 3rd item to output half the current color instead of the actual color.
 The image above is halving the blue values.